 No matter which strength training workout you decide to focus on, the most important part is to keep up with your regiment.
 Many studies prove that both of these forms of exercise are both effective if the workout is practiced in a strong regimen.

 The only way to step up the muscle building was to hang static weights around your neck.
 Lying on your back makes it possible to increase the weight you use without putting too much stress on all the other parts of your body.
 Looking at it from a scientific point of view, the weighted bars could oppose the muscle’s generated force through what is known as contraction.
 Specific muscle groups could get bigger without the body breaking down.

 Strength training using free weights has been a part of workouts since Ancient Greece.
-Throughout history, athletes working with weights have experimented with more precise ways to create a chiseled physique.
+Throughout history, athletes working with weights have experimented with more precise ways to create a chiseled physique (read a brief history of Crossfit games).
 In the 1960s, a major shift happened as exercise machines started to compliment the free weight exercises.
 The exercise machines were very popular because they changed the way that certain muscles in your body would contract.

 Once the 1970s started a huge fitness craze really took hold.
 It was fueled by the movie Pumping Iron, as well as the popularity of Muscle Beach and famed weightlifter Arnold Schwarzenegger.
 That was closely followed in the next few decades, with people getting hooked on tv programs about aerobics and fitness.
 They focused on resistance training which is isometric.
 Neighborhood gyms became all the rage, popping up on every corner.
 Soon after, the U.S. saw the rise of home gyms which invited the popularity of the workout bench as an economical way to keep an all-purpose piece of equipment in the home.